aalfiann/reSlim-b2b/readme.md

 ### classes/

-Add your core classes here.
-We are using PDO MySQL for the Database.
+Here is the place for reSlim classes

 ### classes/middleware

-Add your middleware classes here.
+Add your middleware classes here
-We are using PDO MySQL for the Database.
+We are using PDO MySQL for the Database

+### classes/modules

+reSlim modules for future update is always be put in here You can created your own custom modules classes here.

+### classes/system

+Here is the place to run b2b system classes

+### classes/system/{your-app}

+You have to create new folder for your project app
+All of your company system classes should be put here.

 ### logs/